PROJECTS

 Studio Guzzino is an app that allows the user to book appointments in a therapy studio in Rome, offering the opportunity to read articles and tips on Parent Training.

-The studio really exists, I also developed a website for them.
+I also developed a website for the same Studio.

 This is one of the project works I realized during the 6 months course Google UX Design Professional Certificate, developed by Google.